sbt/website/src/reference/01-General-Info/05-Using-Sonatype.md

 ```

 > *Note:* The first two strings must be `"Sonatype Nexus Repository Manager"`
-and `"oss.sonatype.org"` for Ivy to use the credentials.
+and `"oss.sonatype.org"` for Coursier to use the credentials.

 #### step 4: Configure build.sbt